 “I don’t know that I’ve ever seen another God throwing fruit into the air.”

 “It’s more than this,” Lightsong said, dipping down as he nearly lost one of the lemons.
-“Today, I have discovered that I know a strange number of sailing terms, that I am fantastic at addition, and that I actually have a fairly good eye for sketching.
+“Today, I have discovered that I know an irregular number of sailing terms, that I am fantastic at mathmatics, and that I actually have a fairly good eye for sketching.
 On the other hand, I know nothing about the dying industry, horses, or gardening.
-I have no eye for sculpting, that I don’t speak any foreign languages, and--as you’ve seen--I’m terrible at pottery.”
+I have no eye for sculpting, I can’t speak any foreign languages, and--as you’ve seen--I’m terrible at pottery.”

 Blushweaver watched him for a second.